hortonworks-sk/CML-Classifying-Melanoma/README.md

 #### 6.

-Check that the Tensorboard link is displaying in CDSW and that tensorboard is running, by clicking the tensorboard link
+Check that the Tensorboard link is displaying in CML and that tensorboard is running, by clicking the tensorboard link